Abduweli Ayup: Life abroad

+In 2021, Ayup was elected as Director of the Research Center of the World Uyghur Congress, an advocacy group designated as a terrorist organization by the government of the People's Republic of China in 2003.

 In February 2025 Ayup was due to speak at a UNESCO conference on language technologies in Paris.
 After his presentation was cancelled at the last minute, he accused UNESCO of bowing to pressure from China.

 Family

 In 2017, Abduweli Ayup's brother, Erkin Ayup, was promoted as head of oversight for the Organization Department of the Chinese Communist Party in his hometown of Tokkuzak (Tuokezhake), Kona Sheher County (Shufu).
 He went missing that year, and was thought to have been sent to an internment camp near Kashgar Airport.
-His sister was detained the same year.
+His sister was detained the same year and was forced to denounce him.

 Ayup's niece, Mihray Erkin, is alleged to have died in state custody in 2020.